Magyartanulas/magyartanulas.github.io/Section8.md

 * Milyen napod volt? - (How was your day? lit.
 What kind of day did you have?)
 * A Csend Hangja. - (The Sound of Silence).
 * Az időnk mint a tenger. - (Our time is like the sea, this is an expression, meaning our time is flexible).
-* A kutyáim szomorúak, mert nincs több ételjük. - (My dogs are sad because they have no more food.)
+* A kutyáim szomorúak, mert nincs több kajájuk. - (My dogs are sad because they have no more dog-food.)

 **Things to note:**